RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 - RosettaScripts syntax
 - How to control final file output from RosettaScripts
 - How to manipulate poses in RosettaScripts using *movers*
+	- How to control movers that invoke the minimizer using *MoveMaps*
+	- How to control movers that invoke the packer using *TaskOperations*
 - How to evaluate pose properties and control protocol flow in RosettaScripts using *filters*
-- How to control packer behaviour within movers using *task operations*
 - How to select residues in RosettaScripts using *residue selectors*
 - How to nest movers and how to script common loops (*e.g.* Monte Carlo trajectories)
 - How to assemble more complicated protocols from simpler building-blocks